Neil Gorsuch: Abortion

 In December 2018, Gorsuch dissented when the Court voted against hearing cases brought by the states of Louisiana and Kansas to deny Medicaid funding to Planned Parenthood.
 He and Alito joined Thomas's dissent arguing that it was the Court's job to hear the case.

 In February 2019, Gorsuch sided with three of the Court's other conservative justices, rejecting a stay to temporarily block a law restricting abortion in Louisiana.
 The law that the court temporarily stayed, in a 5–4 decision, would require that doctors performing abortions have admitting privileges in a hospital.
 In June 2020, the Supreme Court struck down Louisiana's abortion restriction in June Medical Services, LLC v.
 Russo, a 5–4 decision; Gorsuch was among the four dissenters.
 In September 2021, the Supreme Court declined a petition to block a Texas law banning abortion after six weeks; the vote was 5–4 with Gorsuch in the majority, joined by Thomas, Alito, Kavanaugh, and Barrett.

 In June 2022, Gorsuch was among the five justices who formed the majority opinion in Dobbs v.
-Jackson Women's Health Organization, which ruled there is no constitutional right to abortion, overruling Roe v.
+Jackson Women's Health Organization, which ruled there is no constitutional right to abortion, overturning Roe v.
 Wade and Planned Parenthood v.
 Casey.

-Native American law
+American Indian law & relations

-During his time on the Supreme Court, Gorsuch has frequently departed from his fellow conservative justices in affirming tribal rights; his appointment to the Court was supported by multiple tribes and Native American organizations due to his favorable rulings as a Tenth Circuit judge.
+Gorsuch is regarded as an authority on American Indian law.
+During his time on the Supreme Court, he has frequently affirmed tribal rights; his appointment to the Court was supported by multiple tribes and Native American organizations due to his favorable rulings as a Tenth Circuit judge.

 In March 2019, Gorsuch joined the four liberal justices (in two plurality opinions) in a 5–4 majority in Washington State Dept. of Licensing v.
 Cougar Den, Inc. The Court's decision sided with the Yakama Nation, striking down a Washington state tax on transporting gasoline, on the basis of an 1855 treaty in which the Yakama ceded a large portion of Washington in exchange for certain rights.
-In his concurrence, which was joined by Ginsburg, Gorsuch ended his opinion by writing: "Really, this case just tells an old and familiar story.
+Gorsuch ended his concurrence by writing: "Really, this case just tells an old and familiar story.
 The State of Washington includes millions of acres that the Yakamas ceded to the United States under significant pressure.
 In return, the government supplied a handful of modest promises.
 The state is now dissatisfied with the consequences of one of those promises.
 It is a new day, and now it wants more.
 But today and to its credit, the Court holds the parties to the terms of their deal.
 It is the least we can do."

 In May 2019, Gorsuch again joined the four more liberal justices in a decision favorable to Native Americans' treaty rights, signing on to Justice Sotomayor's opinion to reach a 5–4 decision in Herrera v.
 Wyoming.
 The case held that hunting rights in Montana and Wyoming, granted by the U.S. government to the Native American Crow people by an 1868 treaty, were not extinguished by the 1890 grant of statehood to Wyoming.